-2.2.3.3 Impact Offsets and Substitution Credits
+2.2.3.3 Impact Offsets , Substitution Credits, and Supplementation

 The Applicant may propose an impact offset derived from the use of reclaimed water as part of a permit application, pursuant to section 62-40.416(7), F.A.C.
 The Applicant is also allowed to propose a substitution credit for use of reclaimed water in a resource limited area, pursuant to section 62-40.416(8), F.A.C., as part of a permit application.
+The Applicant can maximize the use of reclaimed water through supplementation, pursuant to section 62-40.416(9), F.A.C., by submitting a plan in accordance with the section.